jolicode/JoliTypo/README.md

 These options are kept when the locale is changed with `$fixer->setLocale()`.

+Words already containing a soft hyphen (`&shy;`) are left untouched: already fixed content can safely be fixed again, and manual hyphenation points are preserved.

 **Proper hyphenation is mandatory in justified text** and you should avoid word breaking in titles with this line of CSS: `hyphens:none;`.

 ⚠ Be aware that the current screen readers are unable to spell correctly the words containing `&shy;` tags.
 The Hyphen filter should therefore be used with caution or you might reduce your website's accessibility.